MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/dmclient-csp.md

 <a href="" id="provider-providerid-multiplesession-numallowedconcurrentusersessionatuserlogonsync"></a>**Provider/*ProviderID*/MultipleSession/NumAllowedConcurrentUserSessionAtUserLogonSync**
 Optional.
 This node specifies maximum number of concurrent user sync sessions at User Login.

-Default value is 25.
+The default value is dynamically decided by the client based on CPU usage.

 The values are : 0= none, 1= sequential, anything else= parallel.